 - Recover the deleted DLL file with a free file recovery program.
 If you suspect that you’ve accidentally deleted the DLL file but you’ve since emptied the Recycle Bin, a file recovery program can help.

 - Run a virus/malware scan of your entire system.
 Some “DLL Is Missing” and “DLL Not Found” DLL errors are related to hostile programs that masquerade as DLL files.

 - Use System Restore to undo recent system changes.
 If you suspect that the DLL error was caused by a change you or someone else made to your registry or other system configuration, then a System Restore could end the DLL error.

 - Reinstall the program that uses the DLL file.
-If a DLL error occurs when you open or are using a particular program, then reinstalling the program should properly install and register the DLL file again.
+If a DLL error occurs when you open or is using a particular program, then reinstalling the program should properly install and register the DLL file again.

 - Update drivers for any hardware that might be related to the DLL error.
 For example, if you’re receiving a “Missing DLL” error when you use your printer, try updating your printer drivers.

 - Run the sfc/scannow command to replace any missing or incorrect operating system related DLL files.